Definition: Defining the Meaning of Liver Cancer

 Treating liver cancer is still a difficult process, requiring several disciplines, a good understanding of them, surgery, transplants, radiology, and more.
 The only effective way to improve the outcome of liver cancer is through early diagnosis of it, and this involves screening of high-risk populations.

-Facts: Liver Cancer Symptoms & Risk Factors
+Quick Facts: Liver Cancer Symptoms & Risk Factors

 Liver cancer symptoms can include a lump or pain on the right side of your abdomen and yellowing of the skin.
 However, you may not have symptoms until the cancer is advanced.
 This makes it harder to treat.
 Doctors use tests that examine the liver and the blood to diagnose liver cancer.
 Treatment options include surgery, radiation, chemotherapy, or liver transplantation.